arashnrim/liste/README.md

 ## Acknowledgements
 I'd want to thank everyone who spends their time and effort in contributing to this project.
 Eventually, you'll see that your efforts made something worth.

+This project was developed in the [Code with Friends: Fall 2020](https://codewithfriends.io/) coding event.
+Thank you to everyone along the way who offered guidance and assistance during this event!

 ## License
 This project uses the [MIT](https://spdx.org/licenses/MIT.html) license.